well-typed/pretty-sop/README.md

-This library contains a generic implementation of the 'prettyVal' function from the [pretty-show][0] package.
+This library contains a generic implementation of the `prettyVal` function from the [pretty-show][0] package.
 Using the pretty printer, values can easily be rendered to strings and HTML documents in a uniform way.